matt-writes-code/investment-banking/src/md/financial-markets.md

 **Margin call** | A margin call is made when an investor's required minimum holdings in a margin account fall below a threshold.
 In margin investments, an investor borrows money to magnify his profits.
 But when the prices of his investments fall, the broker (borrower) can make a margin call without consulting the investor to sell the investment to bring the account back up to the minumum requirement.

-**Arbitrage** | Arbitrage is a trading strategy that seeks to profits from small differences in asset prices.
-The difference in price are the result of market inefficiencies.
-The two types of arbitrage are pure and risk arbitrage.
-Bots are often automated to execute _pure arbitrage_ opportunities. _Risk arbitrage_ takes advantage of speculative prices, often in the case of mergers and acquisitions.
+**Arbitrage** | Arbitrage is a trading strategy that seeks to profit from temporary small differences in asset prices.
+The difference in price is the result of market inefficiencies.
+The two types of arbitrage are pure and risk arbitrage. _Pure arbitrage_ are often executed by bots that look out for similar assets in different markets. _Risk arbitrage_ takes advantage of speculative prices, often in the case of mergers and acquisitions.

 ## Capital markets